MarkShinozaki/CPTS317-Automata-FormalLanguages/README.md

 - **Nondeterminism**: Introduction to nondeterministic computation, where multiple choices may exist for the next state.

 - **Comparison with DFAs**: NFAs are shown to be equivalent in power to DFAs but often easier to construct for certain languages.

-- **Examples**: Illustrations of NFAs recognizing languages based on patterns and specific conditions.

 ### [PowersetConstruction-NFA2DFA.pdf](https://github.com/MarkShinozaki/CPTS317-Automata-FormalLanguages/blob/Slides-Lectures/(3)%20Finite%20Automata/PowersetConstruction-NFA2DFA.pdf)

 This document details the powerset construction method for converting NFAs to DFAs.

 - **Powerset Construction**: Step-by-step explanation of converting NFAs to equivalent DFAs using the powerset of states.

-- **Example**: A visual example demonstrates the conversion process, illustrating state transitions and acceptance conditions.

 - **Equivalence**: Emphasizes that NFAs and DFAs recognize the same class of regular languages.